My Eclectic Bites

 2. Marinate the Beef:

-Add the thinly sliced beef to the marinade.
-Toss gently to coat all the pieces evenly.
-Cover and refrigerate for at least 30 minutes (or up to overnight if using a thicker cut of beef).
+Add the thinly sliced beef to the bowl and toss to coat.
+Cover and refrigerate for at least 30 minutes.
+Longer marination (up to overnight) is helpful for thicker cuts.

 3. Prepare the Vegetables:

-While the beef marinates, slice your vegetables (onions, carrots, mushrooms if using) and set them aside.
+Slice your vegetables (onion, carrot, mushrooms if using) and set them aside.

 4. Cook the Bulgogi:

-• For saucy bulgogi: Cook all the marinated beef together at once.
+For saucy bulgogi, cook all the marinated beef together.

-• For caramelized, slightly charred bulgogi: Cook the beef in batches until most of the marinade evaporates.
-Then add vegetables at the end.
+For caramelized bulgogi with charred edges, cook the beef in batches, then add vegetables at the end.

-• Grill: Preheat your grill to medium-high.
-Cook the beef slices for 2–3 minutes per side until nicely browned.
-Use a grill basket if needed to keep pieces from falling through.
+Preheat to medium-high and cook the beef slices for 2 to 3 minutes per side.
+Use a grill basket if needed.

 5. Garnish and Serve:

-Transfer to a serving platter.
-Sprinkle with sesame seeds and extra sliced green onions if desired.
+Transfer to a plate and top with sesame seeds and green onions.
 Serve hot with steamed rice, lettuce wraps, and your favorite Korean side dishes.

 Expert Tips